faradaysage/font-awesome-icon-class-generator/README.md

 ### Extending

-To add support for additional programming languages, modify the `generate_output` and `to_valid_identifier` functions within the script to include cases for new languages and their naming conventions.
+To add support for additional programming languages, add an implementation of `IProvideLanguage` (override the abstract class `BaseLanguageProvider` for simplicity; see commented references to `MyLanguageProvider`).
+Add the implementation to `LANGUAGE_PROVIDERS` and the relevant file extension to `LANGUAGE_FILE_EXTENTIONS`

 ### Contributing